-“Lord of the Metal Rings” is an upcoming arrangement album of music from the Lord of the Rings trilogy.
-The album is intended to have around 8-12 songs of music from all three films and will be performed in a a metal/rock style.
+“Lord of the Metal Rings” is an arrangement album of music from the Lord of the Rings trilogy.
+The album has 12 tracks of music from all three films and has been arranged in a a metal/rock style.
 Think Sauron with a flying V, Uruk Hai playing blast beats, Hobbits doing Pete Townsend slides…you get the idea.
 The purpose of the album is to both pay tribute to the incredible score of these films (composed by Howard Shore) and to demonstrate my own abilities in rearranging, performing, producing and advertising an album of music.

-The album begins with an arrangement of the ‘Ring theme’.
-I thought this would be a great way to open the album.
-There is also a short appearance of ‘Gollums theme’ and the music that plays during the Argonath scene in FOTR.
+The album begins with an arrangement of the ‘Ring theme’, which I thought would be a great way to introduce the album.
+There is also a short appearance of ‘Gollum’s theme’ and the music that plays during the Argonath scene in ‘Fellowship of the Ring’.
 I also used a sound effect of the ring hitting the ground and a distant heartbeat to add to the atmosphere of the song.

 02 – Shire Folk

 Track 2 is an arrangement of the music related to the Shire and the Hobbits.
 It’s one of the more upbeat and melodic tracks on the album.

 ‘Riders in Black’ refers to the Ringwraiths and this track combines several of the themes and motif’s used for them.
 It is also one of the heaviest songs on the album.
 I tried to emulate the violin glissando heard in the films at 2:04 and I also experimented around with a video effect at 1:47 to look like the wraith-world.